 Transitioning younger children to the Canadian school system is the simplest age range to work with.
 Whether your children are attending a British, American, or an International public school in Arabia, the stakes are pretty low in terms of grades when moving them to Canada.
 They are young enough to transition easily.
 Social adjustment is the central question you generally work with instead, and children under 12 are usually pretty easy to move to a Canadian public school, which is the choice of most people moving back.

 This is the age range that presents the most challenge socially and emotionally for children.
 They have been going to school with friends for some time now and moving them to a completely different country, system, and social milieu is hard on them.
 Care must be taken to ensure the move is done with lots of lead time, care, and support for your teenager(s).

 "When we moved back to Canada my sister and I cried for a year.
 We didn't want to leave."

-Grades are also starting to become a challenge if your teenager is closing in on the all-important grade 12 grades, which are the grades that determine entry to post-secondary and scholarships.
-In general, moving a teen during grade 11 or 12 is by far the hardest time to move them.
+Grades are also starting to become a challenge if your teenager is closing in on the all-important grade 12 grades, which are the grades that determine entry into post-secondary and access to scholarships.
+In general, moving a teen during grade 11 or 12 is by far the hardest time to move them back to Canada.

-Paradoxically, young adults graduating high school and anticipating entering post-secondary studies in Canada are generally happy to be one their way.
-At this age, the challenges I have heard from are all from their parents!
+Paradoxically, young adults are generally happy to be one their way when they graduate high school abroad and anticipate entering post-secondary studies in Canada.
+At this age, the challenges I have heard about are all challenges their parents are having with them leaving!
 The parents are very concerned as to how their son or daughter will apply for and get into a good university in Canada.
 In addition to this concern is "how does my son/daughter get scholarships?"

 Please see the University and College in Canada page of this web site for more information and support for this age range of children.